rnels/mvp/README.md

-# MVP: Comment Cloud
+# YouTube Comment Cloud

-Actual readme coming soon...?
+Aggregate YouTube comments on any topic into an expressive word cloud.
+Filter results on word count and score (number of occurances).

+**Installation and usage docs TBD**